 - 9. A site may change areas of experience (e.g., from rehab to acute).
 This is not a reason for a student to request withdrawal from the placement contract. - 10.
 The student assumes the responsibility to: - A. Review the Technical Standards for Occupational Therapy to identify any potential accommodation needs.
-See Appendix E. - B. Review fieldwork files and consider all contingencies prior to selecting fieldwork keeping in mind that fieldwork experience must provide a variety of diagnoses and age ranges per ACOTE Standards (2018). - C. Submit selections on time; if late, the Academic Fieldwork Coordinator may assign the placement. - D. Meet the pre-requisites of each facility. - E. Submit Letter of Intent to Affiliate, and any other required information to fieldwork educator, 4 weeks prior to scheduled start date for Level II and 10 days for Level I. - F. Submit copies of liability insurance, health insurance, CPR, criminal background check, drug screen, immunization record, flu vaccine, and any other forms required by the site, to CORE prior to start date. - G. Complete the Student Evaluation of Fieldwork Experience (SEFWE) for each Fieldwork rotation at the close of fieldwork, and submit a copy to the department by the due date. - H. Upon completion of fieldwork, write a letter of appreciation to the Director of the Occupational Therapy Department or Site Coordinator.
+See Appendix E. - B. Review fieldwork files and consider all contingencies prior to selecting fieldwork, keeping in mind that, per ACOTE Standards (2023), fieldwork experience must provide a variety of diagnoses and age ranges. - C. Submit selections on time; if late, the Academic Fieldwork Coordinator may assign the placement. - D. Meet the prerequisites of each facility. - E. Submit a Letter of Intent to Affiliate and any other required information to the fieldwork educator 4 weeks prior to the scheduled start date for Level II and 10 days for Level I. - F. Submit copies of liability insurance, health insurance, CPR, criminal background check, drug screen, immunization record, flu vaccine, and any other forms required by the site, to CORE prior to the start date. - G. Complete the Student Evaluation of Fieldwork Experience (SEFWE) for each Fieldwork rotation at the close of fieldwork, and submit a copy to the department by the due date. - H. Upon completion of fieldwork, write a letter of appreciation to the Director of the Occupational Therapy Department or Site Coordinator.
 Remember, these facilities receive no compensation for the time and effort extended in providing a good fieldwork educational experience. - 11.
 Only the Academic Fieldwork Coordinator or designated representative can contact sites for the purpose of setting up fieldwork placements.
 All negotiating of Fieldwork II Experiences will be done through these official representatives of the school.
-The Fieldwork Contracts are legal matters and must be channeled through this office. - 12.
+The Fieldwork Contracts are legal matters and must be channeled through this office.
+If a student contacts a site without prior consultation with the Academic Fieldwork Coordinator, that fieldwork option will be made available for all students. - 12.
 The student is responsible for contacting the school when problems arise during fieldwork.

 Printed Name

 Signed

 Date